chainer/chainercv/docs/source/tutorial/sliceable.rst

 Users can write efficient code by this view.

 This example counts the number of images that contain dogs.
+With the sliceable feature, we can access the label information without loading images from disk..
+Therefore, the first case becomes faster.

 .. code-block:: python
     import time